pomme-clic/s-money-documentation/docs/docs/payout/sct.md

 ##### Tip

-If you want to provide a virtual card, temporary (emergency use case for example) or permanent, you can just use the same API with the virtual product card
+If you want to define recurring transfer or plan a transfer you can just use the same API with additional informations

 </Highlight>